-We want to introduce a new streamlined process for planning applications to make it faster and easier to build more quality homes in the activity centre core.
+We have introduced a new streamlined process for planning applications to make it faster and easier to build more quality homes in the activity centre core.
 This includes removing notice and review requirements for most planning applications.

-We're designing new 'deemed to comply' standards for building heights, street wall heights and setbacks.
+We have designed new 'deemed to comply' standards for building heights, street wall heights and setbacks.
 If a planning application meets the 'deemed to comply' standards, it cannot be refused a permit on the basis of those standards.
 If someone proposes a building that does not meet those standards, the usual decision-making criteria will apply.